elastic/apm-contrib/opentelemetry/README.md

 This will download Docker container images for Elasticsearch, Kibana, APM Server, and OpenTelemetry Collector, and build the custom application containers.

+Then it will run a `setup` container to set up TLS certificates, exposing them on the `/certs` dir, and set up the credentials based on the `.env` file.

 Once they are all running, the demo application will automatically start producing APM data.

-Visit http://127.0.0.1:5601/app/apm to see the results!
+Visit http://127.0.0.1:5601/app/apm, click add APM Integration through (that will create the necessary indices to receive data) to see the results!

 *to stop*: hit ctrl-c to shut down all of the containers started